Temp Mail Logo

 Examples

-What blacklist results look like -- listing types and their impact
+What blacklist results look like: listing types, return codes, and their impact

 These examples show how different blacklist results appear and what each means for email deliverability.